-The initial note is important in telling the story of why the client is participating in BFET.
+The initial note is the first note that occurs at the time of enrollment.
+This note is important in telling the story of why the students is participating in BFET.
 In the initial month of participation, the note would address the following:

-- Date of BFET intake, assessment, and IEP development. - Employment goal and BFET activities that will help the client obtain this goal. - What is the intended degree or certificate and how long will it take to complete the program (anticipated graduation date)?

-- Are there barriers that might slow down progress? - Component type/s and hours. - How many credits are they taking?
+- Date of BFET intake, assessment, and IEP development. - Employment goal and BFET activities that will help the client obtain this goal. - What is the intended degree or certificate and how long will it take to complete the program (anticipated graduation date)? - Are there barriers that might slow down progress? - Component type/s and hours. - How many credits are they taking?
 How many class hours?
 Homework hours and study hours make up the total component hours. - Other relevant factors that would help DSHS or SBCTC understand what is happening with this client.